jrie/CanvasLister/README.md

-canvas lister
+canvasLister
 =======

-canvasLister is a parsing and layout engine for css like syntax on html5 canvas elements.
+canvasLister is a parsing and layout engine with css like syntax for text and images on html5 canvas elements.

 Usage